Nicklason/tf2-automatic/README.md

 ## Configuration

-Once you have downloaded the source and installed the neccesary packages, you can move on to configuring the bot.
+Once you have downloaded the source and installed the necessary packages, you can move on to configuring the bot.
 Follow the [configuration guide](https://github.com/Nicklason/tf2-automatic/wiki/Configuration).